huiminren/TwitterCrawler/README.md

    e.
 Copy all the information in 'Query String Paramters' to param{}.
    f.
 Set response.
 2. Parser html
-   Use BeautifulSoup to parser html into DOM
+   Use BeautifulSoup to parser html into DOM.
 3. Store data
-   Use Pandas to store data into dataframe and csv
+   Use Pandas to store data into dataframe and csv file.